natyoung/atdd-with-contract-stubs/docs/slide-deck.md

 You can use this template, although you don't have to.
 The user story is a placeholder for a conversation.

 ---

+# Domain Specific Language

+The language of the problem domain.

+Understood by everyone on the team, including stakeholders.

+No jargon.

+---